petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/developer-guide/knowledge-base-api-basics.md

 ## Get Knowledge Base Articles from Site

-You can list Knowledge Base articles by executing the following cURL or Java command.
+You can retrieve Knowledge Base articles from any site by executing the following cURL or Java command.
 Replace `1234` with your site's ID.

 ### KnowledgeBaseArticles_GET_FromSite.sh